AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Privacy FAQ has been moved to [this section](../../platform/using/privacy-faq.md).

-A use case has been added on how to use the merge functionality of the Deduplication activity.
+A use case has been added on how to use the Deduplication activity's Merge functionality.
 [Read more](../../workflow/using/deduplication-merge.md)

 ## November 2020 {#nov-2020}